Published on: 11 June 2018 - 12:57 pm

 Dr. Cable Green, Director of Open Education at Creative Commons, will provide an overview of open licensing and OER which can be applied to CBHE projects, and practical examples on how to deal with the Erasmus+ Open Access requirement, in terms of how to use Creative Commons licenses, an overview of the 6 type of CC licenses, and which types of license are suitable for OER to ensure that publicly funded materials provide value to the general public and to ensure long-term access to the results.

-Director of Open Education, Creative Commons
+Dr. Cable Green, Director of Open Education, Creative Commons

 Cable works with the global open education community to leverage open licensing, open content, and open policies to significantly improve access to quality, affordable, education and research resources so everyone in the world can attain their education goals.
 He’s a leading advocate for open licensing policies that ensure publicly funded education materials are freely and openly available.